 Use a Licensed DVD Player

-If you purchased a new Windows 8 computer that comes with a DVD drive, your computer’s manufacturer has likely included DVD-playing software with your computer.
+If you purchased a new Windows 8 or 10 computer that comes with a DVD or Blu-ray drive, your computer’s manufacturer has likely included DVD-playing software with your computer.
 It will probably be configured to open automatically when you insert a video DVD.
-If it isn’t, you can try typing DVD at the Start screen to search your installed applications and see if you have any applications with DVD in their name.
+If it isn’t, you can try typing DVD or Blu-ray at the Start screen to search your installed applications and see if you have any applications with DVD (or Blu-ray) in their name.

 To examine all the software on your computer, use the All Apps screen.
 Press the Windows key to access the Start screen, right-click anywhere on the Start screen, and select All Apps.
 Scroll through the list of installed applications and look for a DVD-playing program.